biocorecrg/ropes-linux-mop2-2023/docs/about.rst

 ============

 ..
-        Trainees will work in a dedicated `AWS environment <https://en.wikipedia.org/wiki/AWS/>`_.
+        Trainees will work in a dedicated Linux environment.

 .. _home-page-learning: